YerevaNN/yerevann.github.io/_drafts/2017-08-23-reproducing-r-net-in-keras.md

 This step consists of two parts: [preprocessing](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/preprocessing.py) and text encoding.
 The preprocessing is done in a separate process and is not part of the neural network.
 First we preprocess the data by splitting it into parts, and then we convert all the words to corresponding vectors.
 Word-vectors are generated using [gensim](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/preprocessing.py#L35).

 The next steps are already part of the model.
 Each word is represented by a concatenation of two vectors: its GloVe vector and another vector that holds character level information.
 To obtain character level embeddings we use an Embedding layer followed by a Bidirectional GRU cell wrapped inside a TimeDistributed layer.
-Basically, each character is embedded in `H` dimensional space, and a BiGRU runs over those embeddings to produce a vector for the word.
+Basically, each character is embedded in $$H$$ dimensional space, and a BiGRU runs over those embeddings to produce a vector for the word.
 The process is repeated for all the words using TimeDistributed layer.

 [Code on GitHub](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/model.py#L62)
 ```python